NUbots/NULearning/cpp/moderncpp.md

 }
 ```

-    ## /home/cameron/Documents/NULearning/cpp/.tmp_c/0dbWw.cpp:3:7: error: cannot assign to variable 'x' with const-qualified type 'const int'
+    ## /home/cameron/Documents/NULearning/cpp/.tmp_c/RK3Ga.cpp:3:7: error: cannot assign to variable 'x' with const-qualified type 'const int'
     ##     x ++;
     ##     ~ ^
-    ## /home/cameron/Documents/NULearning/cpp/.tmp_c/0dbWw.cpp:2:15: note: variable 'x' declared const here
+    ## /home/cameron/Documents/NULearning/cpp/.tmp_c/RK3Ga.cpp:2:15: note: variable 'x' declared const here
     ##     const int x = 1;
     ##     ~~~~~~~~~~^~~~~
     ## 1 error generated.

 ## Parameters

-This is usually used with pass by reference, but can be used with pass
+This is usually used when passing parameters by reference, but can be
-by value even though that would usually be pointless.
-Having a pass by
+used with pass by value even though doing so is usually pointless.

+**Bonus question:** Why is it usually pointless?

-reference parameter declared as constant allows the caller to be sure
+Having a “pass by reference” parameter declared as constant allows the
-that the parameter they pass in will not be changed.
+caller to be sure that the parameter they pass in will not be changed.

 ``` cpp
 #include <iostream>